SysKitTeam/docs-point/releases/cloud/point-2024-05-21-release-note.md

 ## Improvements & Bug Fixes

-* **New action added to metadata:** Ask Owners to Manage Metadata.
-  * When selecting one or more workspaces, the Manage Metadata action now has the additional option to Ask Owners to Manage Metadata.

 * **Improved sorting and filtering** on the Lifecycle Management History report for ease of use.
   * The Status column has been divided into Action, Performed On, and Performed By.